paulwarren/nzde/dict/B/README.md

 ## beachcomber

-<b>2</b> n.
-A person who searches beaches for interesting or valuable objects

 n.
 A prospector or miner who works black-sand beaches for gold, a new goldfields formation from beach n2. (cf beach claim), and comb @v and comber @n, (cf beacher); and perhaps associated with the older beachcomber 1. above.
 (See blacksanding)

 n.